What is Valley Clean Energy?

 As discussed elsewhere, VCE is regulated by its Board of Directors.
 In addition, as required by state law, VCE submitted its Implementation Plan to the California Public Utilities Commission (CPUC).The plan discusses rate design, how we will buy electricity, and how we will carry out all the functions the CPUC requires.
-Before launch, VCE will negotiate the purchase price of electricity on the open market and adhere to all CPUC rules and tariffs that apply to Community Choice Aggregation programs.
+Before launch, VCE negotiated the purchase price of electricity on the open market and adheres to all CPUC rules and tariffs that apply to Community Choice Aggregation programs.

 What did the VCE Board decide regarding program launch and operation service providers?

 At its August 31, 2017 meeting, the VCEA Board voted unanimously to contract with the Sacramento Municipal Utility District (SMUD), to provide technical and energy services, data management/call center services, wholesale energy services, credit support services, and up to five years of CCA business operations support.
 This business relationship between VCE and SMUD puts VCE on track to launch customer service in summer of 2018.

 Why did SMUD want to work with VCE?